shprink/conferences/2017/from-redux-to-ngrxstore/slides/ngrx.md

             <li>If you follow the state best practices I shared with you (and there are more), you endup having a state understandable by everyone.</li>
             <li>And with the unidirectional data flow (Top to bottom), it makes your app easier to reason about</li>
         </ul>
-        <b>Now you guys know EVERYTHING there is to know about ngrx/store, I hope you guys will use it in your next project, and that's all for me thank you!</b>
+        <b>Now you know EVERYTHING there is to know about ngrx/store, I hope you guys will use it in your next project. thank you very much!</b>
     </aside>
 </section>